Main dial: off-white pink background, flared tulips, gold; hunting scene in breakarch with dog and snipe, white borders.

 This series comprises research notes on clockmaking in regions of England (Surrey, Middlesex, Hampshire and the Isle of Wight) and the Black Forest, possibly assembled by E. John Tyler.

-Contains handwritten report, annotated sketches and tracings.
+Contains handwritten notes, sketches and tracings

 Contains handwritten notes, sketches and tracings.